BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 Next I want to include Michael Haneke because he, like no one else, uses film to unconceal the *blurriness* of reality and contemporary cinema.
 It's probably more Luhmannian cinema than Heidegerrian.
+Most of his works are an attempt to make the *medium* via its *forms* visible.

 >It's the duty of art to ask questions, not to provide answers.
 And if you want a clearer answer, I'll have to pass. -- Michael Haneke